DragonMinded/netboot/README.md

 In 'edit' mode, this script will extract an existing EEPROM settings file from a ROM, let you edit those settings, and then save the settings back to the ROM.
 If the Naomi ROM does not have any EEPROM settings already attached, it will create them using defaults stored in the definition files before letting you edit those defaults and then save them.

+Note that some Naomi games have protection code that prevents successful modification of the header.
+In these cases, attempting to apply settings to a ROM will result in the game freezing randomly.
+Usually this can be seen in the attract sequence.
+To circumvent this and apply settings successfully, check the `patches/` folder to see if a `noprotect` patch for that game exists and apply it first before attempting to attach or edit settings for a ROM.

 Invoke the script like so to see options:

 ```